8go/nostr-commander-rs/README.md

           this option is not set during '--create-user', the information will be queried via the keyboard.
 If you want to set it to empty and not be queried, provide an empty string ''

+      --nsec <PRIVATE_KEY>
+          Provide one private key.
+Details:: It has the form 'nsec1SomeStrangeString'.
+Alternatively you can use the Hex form of the private key.
+Since this is your private key, you must protect it.
+          Don't put this key into a script, into Github, etc. If --nsec is provided it will be used instead of the private key in the credentials file.
+This argument is used e.g. in combination with argument --publish.
+If you are using --nsec without a credentials file most likely you want to also use -ad-relay argument.
+If --nsec is used without --create-user then the credentials file will not be modified or will not be created

   -p, --publish [<NOTE>...]
           Publish one or multiple notes.
 Details:: Notes data must not be